-This course provides students the opportunity to apply their knowledge of hose lines, fire streams, forcible entry and ventilation in a hands-on way.
-Students acquire practical skills in loading, deploying, and advancing hose lines.
+Students apply their knowledge of hose lines, fire streams and ventilation and acquire practical skills in loading, deploying, and advancing hose lines.
 Proper application of hose streams, including foam and the operation of nozzles and appliances, are practiced.

 Co-FIRE1085 Fire Streams and Hoses Theory